sassoftware/restaf-demos/README.md

 - [Data Points](#datapoint)
 - [Running as a cli](#gpt)

-The code is in <https://github.com/sassoftware/restaf-demos/tree/gpt-samples>
-There are a few examples of using the gpt api that I created to understand how to build apps with gpt and Viya.
-You might find them useful.

-To clone the repository and run it locally, follow the instructions below.

 - [Installation and setup](#install)
 - [Basic example](#basic)
 - [Basic example with access to Viya](#basicSAS)